makrai/notes/zhou2106-finetune-bert-acl22.md

     fine-tuning tries to group points with the same label into a small number of clusters, ideally one cluster

-## 4.5 How finetuning changes the geometry of different layers of BERT base
+## 4.5 How fine-tuning changes the geometry of different layers of BERT base

 * during fine-tuning, lower layers changed little compared to higher layers (Merchant+ 2020; Mosbach+ 2020b)